CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: Introduction

 \section{Introduction}

-\splashfigure{ht!} Robots have long been controlled through explicit programs that combine perception, geometry, planning, and feedback control~\citep{fikes1971strips, murray1994mathematical, aeronautiques1998pddl, siciliano2008springer}.
-As robots advanced to continuous, higher-dimensional spaces, these representations were integrated with geometric motion planning~\citep{khatib1986real}, evolving into Hierarchical Task-and-Motion Planning (TAMP)~\citep{kaelbling2011hierarchical}.
-These \textit{classical} control paradigms achieve robustness through explicit structure: engineers manually write software that decomposes high-level goals into subtasks, composes perception and control modules, and handles failure and edge cases through explicit logic.
-While this offers strong interpretability and geometric precision guarantees, it has traditionally relied heavily on human ingenuity.
-The \emph{agent} in this loop is a human expert who must manually design abstractions and anticipate corner cases, creating a scalability bottleneck that results in brittle, task-specific solutions that are difficult to generalize to open-ended environments.
+\splashfigure{ht!} Robots have long been controlled through explicit programs that combine perception, geometry, planning, and feedback~\citep{fikes1971strips, murray1994mathematical, aeronautiques1998pddl, siciliano2008springer}.
+As robots advanced to continuous, higher-dimensional spaces, these representations were integrated with geometric motion planning~\citep{khatib1986real}, evolving into Task-and-Motion Planning (TAMP)~\citep{kaelbling2011hierarchical}.
+These \textit{classical} control paradigms achieve robustness through explicit structure: human engineers manually write software that decomposes high-level goals into subtasks, compose perception and control modules, and handle failure and edge cases through trial-and-error and explicit logic.
+While this can offer strong interpretability and geometric precision guarantees, it relies heavily on human skill and expertise.
+The manual process can be very time-consuming and often produces task-specific solutions that are difficult to generalize to open-ended environments.